Puppy Mills, we all know they’re bad. But . . .

 Just remember when smart people let their heart rule their head, not only do they pay the price, but unfortunately so does the animal.
-We would like to explain to you what a puppy mill is and why indirectly you may be supporting such a lucrative industry.
+There are a lot of ways to explain what a puppy mill is and why indirectly you may be supporting such a lucrative industry.
 Sure, we here at Don Chery’s Pet Rescue Foundation could define, debate, educate you, but I couldn’t do as good a job as this link does www.nopuppymillscanada.ca

-When you see cute little puppies in a retail store, or cute pictures on-line, at farmers’ markets, etc., chances are they come from such a facility.
+So when you see cute little puppies in a retail store, or cute pictures on-line, at farmers’ markets, etc., chances are they come from such a facility.
 The mothers of these adorable pups are usually malnourished and are bred every heat cycle and fed the bare minimum to keep them alive.
-As you have to realize this is a high stakes business, so keeping their costs down only makes good business sense and is done at the expense and well being of their breeder dogs.
-Puppies bred in these mills can often develop behavioral problems from lack of socialization and being taken from their moms too early.
+You have to realize this is a high stakes business, so keeping costs down only makes good business sense and is done at the expense and well being of the breeder dogs.

-Impulse buying no matter what you are purchasing, a car or pet, is usually not good.
-So when your heart strings are tugged by that cute little doggie in the window, think what kind of an industry your are supporting.
-Sure it’s tough to leave that cute little bundle of joy in the store, but be strong.
+Impulse buying no matter what you are purchasing, a car, house or pet, is usually not a good idea.
+So when your heart strings are tugged by that cute little doggie for sale, think of what kind of an industry you’re are supporting.
+Sure it’s tough to resist buying, or in some cases, rationalizing you are ‘saving’ it, but be strong.
 For if there wasn’t a market for puppy mill dogs, the industry wouldn’t exist.
 There is a simple solution: “ADOPT, DON’T SHOP”.
 Yes, it’s in all capital letters, cause yes, I am shouting., very loud, so you won’t be part of the problem!